matrix-org/synapse/docs/client-server/howto.rst

         "user_id": "@example:localhost"
     }

-NB: Different home servers may implement different methods for logging in to an existing account.
-In order to check that you know how to login to this home server, you must perform a GET first and make sure you recognise the type.
-If you do not know how to login, you can GET /login/fallback which will return a basic webpage which you can use to login.
+Implementation note: Different home servers may implement different methods for logging in to an existing account.
+In order to check that you know how to login to this home server, you must perform a ``GET`` first and make sure you recognise the login type.
+If you do not know how to login, you can ``GET /login/fallback`` which will return a basic webpage which you can use to login.
+The reference home server implementation support username/password login, but other home servers may support different login methods (e.g. OAuth2).

 Communicating